Here's what you'll need to have a good time on race day.

 Race Day Down and Dirty Details

-- Mass start at 12 PM: The race will begin at the Nordic Center and head over past the bottom aid station and up Bryant to begin your first lap.
+- 24 and 12-hour mass start at 12 PM Saturday: The race will begin at the Nordic Center and head over past the bottom aid station and up Bryant to begin your first lap.
 The loop will not go past the Nordic Center at any other time.

 - Relay teams: The above rules hold true for your team exchanges.
 When you are tagging in a teammate, be sure to let the volunteers know you are checking out.
 Your teammate does not need to be present in order for you to check out, but he/she must check in with the bottom aid station before starting their climb.
 Relay members are not required to exit the course after each lap (IE - each team member may ski as many consecutive laps as they'd like, so long as one team member does not ski more than 50% of the team's total laps).